Techtonica/curriculum/project-management/intro-to-agile.md

 ## Personal Take-Aways

-Concepts the students can incorporate in their personal study:
+Incorporate the following in personal study:

 - __Personal Kanban__
-https://kanbantool.com/personal-kanban-board (Have the students create a personal Kanban board in Trello to track their work)
+https://kanbantool.com/personal-kanban-board (Create a personal Kanban board in Trello to track their work)
-- __Personal retrospectives__ - Inspect and Adept: Set aside a time of the day to reflect on what went well, what didn't go well and what you can improve!
+- __Personal retrospectives__ - Inspect and Adapt: Set aside a time of the day to reflect on what went well, what didn't go well and what you can improve!

 ## Resources / Further reading